matiaslindgren/c-stuff/README.md

 ### PNG info

-Decode and inspect a PNG image.
-Outputs JSON.
+Decode a PNG image and output information in JSON.

 This example requires `jq` for formatting the output.
 If you don't want to install `jq`, remove `| jq .` from the below example to get the unformatted JSON on a single line.